This site contains explicit queer kink erotica. All characters in role play or non-consent scenes are consenting adults.

 I love New York.
 I’m not sure I realized it.

 I hate New York.
 I could never afford to live here again.

 Maybe if I lived here again, I wouldn’t be trying to figure out all those things I figured out the first time: gender orientation butch/femme lust/longing how to fight how to fuck how to heal how to survive.
 Maybe the next time I’ll have a vision for how NY and I could collaborate, and I wouldn’t become this hollowed out version of myself, waiting for a strong wind to blow down the Hudson and reanimate me.

 Published by Sinclair Sexsmith

-Sinclair Sexsmith is "the best-known butch erotica writer whose kinky, groundbreaking stories have turned on countless queer women" (AfterEllen), who "is in all the books, wins all the awards, speaks at all the panels and readings, knows all the stuff, and writes for all the places" (Autostraddle).
+Sinclair Sexsmith (they/them) is "the best-known butch erotica writer whose kinky, groundbreaking stories have turned on countless queer women" (AfterEllen), who "is in all the books, wins all the awards, speaks at all the panels and readings, knows all the stuff, and writes for all the places" (Autostraddle).
 Their short story collection, Sweet & Rough: Queer Kink Erotica, was a 2016 finalist for the Lambda Literary Award.
-They identify as a white non-binary butch dominant, a survivor, and an introvert, and use the pronouns they, them, theirs, themself.
-Follow all their personal writings and all the updates through patreon.com/mrsexsmith.
+They identify as a white non-binary butch dominant, a survivor, and an introvert.